The Team

 Team Memphis Rescue & Support provides medical care, including vaccinations, microchip and spay/neuter for all our adoptable pets.
 With years of experience, our goal is to find the perfect fit for each dog as well as the best pet for your family.

-Ann Rutledge- Member at Large
+Laura Yancey- Board Member at Large

 Laura’s passion for animal rescue began unexpectedly one Friday night in 2001, on a busy street in Memphis, TN.
 On her way to meet friends, traffic suddenly came to a halt as cars swerved around something up ahead.
 As she approached, she saw a terrified dog darting through traffic.
 Without hesitation, she pulled over, got out, and gently coaxed the frightened dog to safety.
 Tail tucked and trembling, the dog allowed her to lift him into her car.
 She turned around and brought him home.